 I will purposely omit building inspectors in charge of large construction projects, such as bridges, sky-scrapers, factories, etc. There is a lot more responsibility there, and these inspectors are a lot more knowledgeable than your average “Joe, the building inspector”.

-In my time being a roofing contractor, I had to pull many permits in the last 6 years – for almost every job we did.
+In my time being a roofing contractor, I had to pull many permits in the last 10 years – for almost every job we did.
 In all this time, only once have I seen a building inspector at a job site, and he was there to harass the home-owner about the “illegal kitchen” that came with the house they just purchased.
 In the beginning of my career as a contractor, I needed to get permits, but did not have sufficient / adequate insurance and in some cases did not have the Home Improvement Contractor registration in a state where I was doing work.
 Luckily for me, I was able to get permits, and because I have dignity (I’d like to think so) I did decent work without code violations and nothing bad ever happened.
 I once had a “stop job” order posted at a job site, where we forgot to pull a permit.
 Ahh… the good old days.

-When you get into serious contracting like the Metal Roofing and IB Roof installations, you can’t afford not to have proper insurances and licenses.
+When you get into serious contracting like Metal Roofing and IB Roof installations, you can’t afford not to have proper insurances and licenses.
 Your clients by default expect everything to be current and you to be fully insured – both worker’s comp and general liability.
 And besides, it is easier to show proof of insurance than to explain why you do not have it, or better yet to ask a home owner to pull “an owners permit”.
 It is also much easier to get a permit in 5 minutes instead of waiting 3 days and hoping that the inspector is not a complete a$$ or is looking for a bribe – for some reason, I have a very strong suspicion that some building inspectors in Lynn, Revere, Malden and other surrounding towns in Massachusetts, purposely jerk contractors around, as if telling them – “give me $300 and you will have your permit”.
 I really believe so.
 Or they just hate people in general.
 But let me get back to building inspectors.

-My experience with building inspectors and permits:
+My experience with building inspectors and permits

 I will try to be logical here, and present information in a chronological order.
 Here is a work day of a building inspector as I see it:

 85% of the time I have walked into the building department of any city and town, the building inspector is not there.
 Apparently they are out, doing inspections.
 But as I mentioned before, I have never seen an inspector on my job site, inspecting my roof.
 If the inspector is in the office, he (I will use a “he” as all building inspectors I’ve met, were guys) will make you wait 2-5 minutes before asking you what you need.
-Apparently they need to feel as if they have power and are in control.
-After the initial coldness I did get permits, so there is seemingly nothing to complain about.
+Apparently, they need to feel as if they have power and are in control.
+After the initial cold shoulder, I did get permits, so there is seemingly nothing to complain about.
 But there is.
 And it is about how I got my permits and why we actually need to pull them and pay for them.
 It is my honest belief that permits were instituted as a means for towns to raise money, and based on this assumption I’m more than happy to pay the fee.
 But any building inspector will tell you that the permit is necessary to pay for the inspection and enforcement on the building codes.

 So I will tell you a few instances of how I got some of my permits, how horrendous the process can be for a contractor, and why so many contractors, including honest, illegal and shady ones, never pull permits.
 There is a provision in Mass.
 Building code that an inspector has up to 30 days to issue the permit.
 We installed a Metal Roof on an IHOP restaurant in Hyannis, MA (down at Cape Cod).
 When I went to pull the permit (which was an hour drive one way) I almost got rejected, as my Worker’s Comp certificate was generic and not made out to the Town of Barnstable.
 Fortunately, my insurance agent faxed in a copy 2 minutes before town hall closed.